DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - Detail the various experiments conducted by the mage
 - Are used to give the player objectives that they need to actively pursue as they attempt to escape Avernoth.

+# There Are 3 Sets of Journal Entry Collectables
+The first area of Avern

 # Collecting Journal Entries

 ### Layout of Avernoth